 The faculty, administration, and staff at Stratford HS support and enforce the District’s dress code policy to ensure the most beneficial environment for the student.
 The SBISD dress code can be found in the 2021 - 2022 Student/Parent Handbook.
 In addition, Stratford HS’s specific dress code policies are as follows:

 - Clothing may not be worn which is obscene or distasteful, displays inappropriate slogans, advertises tobacco, drugs, alcoholic beverages or prohibited substances, (written or pictured.)

 - Clothing may not be worn which depicts identified gang symbols or gang affiliations.

 - Garments which are see-through are not allowed.

-- Undergarments (top and bottom) must be worn at all times and should never be exposed.
+- Undergarments (top and bottom) should never be exposed.

 - Off the shoulder tops or tops that expose any part of the back are not allowed.